getporter/porter/docs/content/cli/installations_logs_show.md

 Show the logs from an installation.

-Either display the logs from a specific run of a bundle with --run, use --installation to display the logs from its most recent run.
+Either display the logs from a specific run of a bundle with --run, or use --installation to display the logs from its most recent run.

 ```
 porter installations logs show [flags]